sushantpaudel77/my-basic-shell-scripts/README.md

 | `awk-usage.sh`      | Real-world AWK command examples  |
 | `network-tools.sh`  | Networking tools and commands    |

-🧠 Use this as your Bash playground or revision sheet.
+🧠 Use this as your Bash playground or revision sheet
 📦 How to Make Scripts Executable

 Run once for each: